mizuhomorioka/Vessel-project/README.md

 - Organized CSS better than the first one
 - scraping
 ## Issues
-- Although I did scraping, but the website stopped me in the end of it, so it is not the whole data.
+- Although I did scraping, I couldn't do the whole, so the data is not perfect.